shogo82148/actions-setup-mysql/README.md

 # actions-setup-mysql

-This action sets by MySQL database for use in actions by:
+This action sets up a MySQL database for use in actions by:

 - download a version of MySQL or MariaDB
 - start mysqld